 Jake LaMotta gained fame in the movie “Raging Bull,” in which Robert DiNero plays LaMotta.
 As the title of the film suggests, LaMotta’s nickname was the “Raging Bull”.
 Although, some people called him the “Bronx Bull” because he fought, well, like a bull.
 LaMotta chased his opponents around the ring and ate punch after punch to get on the inside and inflict bodily damage.
 LaMotta won many of his fights with vicious body shots.

 Outside of the ring, LaMotta was to New York Italians what Sullivan was to Irish Bostonians.
 Both men liked smoking cigars and were rarely seen at public events without one in hand.

 The first great, black boxer in American history was Jack Johnson.
 He fought an incredible 91 times during his career and had only 11 losses and 35 wins by knockout.
 Johnson had a huge 74-inch reach that he used to keep opponents outside until he was ready to strike.

-Johnson, named the Galveston Giant, was fond of giant cigars.
+Johnson named the Galveston Giant, was fond of giant cigars.
 Although his exact favorite brand seems to have varied, one thing is for sure: the “Giant” loved his cigars.

 The famed Italian-American boxer is known today as the real “Italian Stallion.”
-He was thought to be fighter whom the “Rocky” movies were based.
+He was thought to be a fighter on whom the “Rocky” movies were based.
 But, that’s not true.
 Marciano certainly inspired Sylvester Stallone on some level.
 The fact is that during his time in the ring, Marciano was actually known as “The Brockton Blockbuster.”
 That’s because he fought out of Brockton, Massachusetts.
 Anyway, Rocky Marciano, like other fighters on this list, loved the occasional cigar.